steverusso/bigtech.fail/website/content/profiles/styxhexenhammer666/_index.md

 title: Styxhexenhammer666
 aka: Styx
 socials:
   website: tarlwarwick.net/
   merch: tarlwarwick.net/collections/all
-  substar:   styxhexenhammer
+  subscribestar: styxhexenhammer
   minds: Styxhexenhammer/
   bitchute: profile/Za8Dc9idFh5M/
   brighteon: channel/styxhexenhammer666
   lbry: '@Styxhexenhammer666'
   gab: Styx666Official
   youtube: user/Styxhexenhammer666
   twitter: Styx666Official
 ---

 Styx is a libertarian political commentator who has been a, if not _the_, leader in calling for users and creators to pioneer alternative platforms.